Glossary

 M is for Magic-Dot

-M is for the Magical Warp A personal symbol from Way back When
+M is for the Magical Warp A personal symbol from way back when.
+Maybe I can find it again.

 M is for Map For now, quite simply, the way(s) through it.
 It is a great kindness to share them.